olsonanl/dev_container/README.md

 6. Build the modules.
 The current [Makefile](Makefile) default target (`all`) runs the `build_modules` target.
     ```bash
+    # if these steps were run before, start with an empty bin dir
+    rm /bin/*
     make
     # same as . . .
     # make build_modules